Kerseymere

 Kerseymere is a fine woolen cloth with a fancy twill weave.

+History

+Originating in Kersey, Suffolk, kerseymere derives its name from the village and the factory it was first manufactured in, which was located along a mere.

+Uses

 In printing fine work during the mid-19th century, the blankets that lay between the tympans were either fine kerseymere or superfine woolen cloth.